devkirstenm/DWA14/README.md

    - Given the current count in the state is 2
    - When a "SUBTRACT" action is dispatched
    - Then the state should display a count of 1

-4. **Resetting the Tally Counter** 🔄

-   - Given the current count in the state is 1
-   - When a "RESET" action is dispatched
-   - Then the state should display a count

 ## How to Use 🚀